 RECOMMENDATIONS: The Witness, The Obsession, Sanctuary, Hideaway all by Nora Roberts.
 Can we please sneak in Death on the Nile by Agatha Christie (because romance is the main motive here ;))

-Now, this is no a subgenre by any means, it falls into the LGBTQ+ genre but I love reading malexmale romance.
+Now, this is no a subgenre by any means, it falls into the LGBTQ+ genre but I love reading male-male romance.
 I think this category – shall we call it – is by far my most read (and favorite).
-There are so many authors I love: from Lily Morton, Lucy Lennox, Sloanne Kennedy, Claire Cullen, Elizabeth Varlet, Alessandra Hazard, Annabeth Albert, Christina Lee, Rachel Reid, Tara Lain, C.S.
-Pacat and many more!
-The romance, the characters, the slow-burns, the soulmates, obstacles, the society, the boys in uniform and sports (cough) – everything.
+There are so many authors I love: from Lily Morton, Lucy Lennox, Sloane Kennedy, Claire Cullen, Elizabeth Varlet, Alessandra Hazard, Annabeth Albert, Christina Lee, Rachel Reid, Tara Lain, C.S.
+Pacat, and many more!
+The romance, the characters, the slow-burns, the soulmates, obstacles, the society, the boys in uniform, and sports (cough) – everything.

 RECOMMENDATIONS: The Bride Quartet by Nora Roberts, Gamers series by Megan Erickson, The Kiss Quotient by Helen Hoang, Montana Creeds by Linda Lael Miller, The Mighty Quinns series by Kate Hoffman, First Step Forward by Liora Lake, Red, White & Royal Blue by Casey McQuiston.

 Romance is not for everyone, when I ask people I know what do they usually read (if they even do) I always hear about crime books, fiction, politics, etc. I understand, romance sometimes is seen as an overrated and oversaturated genre but I personally love this genre and what it brings to the table!